CalebTracey/ultrasound-api-v2/README.md

 Created with React/TypeScript + Spring Boot + MongoDB.
 Authentication through Spring Security + JWT for role-based routing and privelages.

-See the repository for the frontend below:
+See the repository for the frontend here:
 [Frontend code](https://github.com/CalebTracey/ultrasound-ui-v2)
 <br />